tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 ```

 # NOW IN THE TERMINAL run--- npm install -S cors dotenv express

 - we can now check our package.json to see the updated list of libraries.

 -

-# Any Questions about the packages that we are going to load.
+# Any Questions about the packages that we are going to load

 # Now we can set up the application server

 1. const app = ('express');
 2. New line from Friday. app.use(cors()); So that local request dont get blocked.
 Loads before our routes get hit.
 3. Load our Global Variables as we need them.

 - This is the basic set up of our server.
 - Then we will add routes.

 4. Now lets Start the Server.
 We need to add the app.listen which takes in a callback

 ```js
 app.listen(3000, () => console.log(`we are listening on PORT: ${3000}`));
 //- This is a server being built and now we only need to add the routes.